gdaverdin/bioinfo/Lab-2-:-Transcriptome-Assembly.md

     qsub -q rcc-30d -cwd ./run_tophat_brainadrenal.sh

 Aligned reads are output in a format called SAM/BAM.
 SAM (Sequence Alignment/Map) is a uniform and accepted format to output read alignment locations and quality scores.
 BAM is a compressed (binary) format of SAM, which will be smaller in size.
 Read up on SAM/BAM format and how data is stored here : http://genome.sph.umich.edu/wiki/SAM

+Let's look at the end of one of these alignment files.
+SAMtools is a critically important set of tools that let you view and manipulate SAM/BAM alignment files. "samtools view" is a command that can convert .bam files to .sam very quickly, so that they are human readable.
+See how I piped the output into the "tail" command, just so I could see the last few lines of it?

+    samtools view adrenal_tophat/accepted_hits.bam | tail

+Now we can use these two files of aligned reads, one per condition (unreplicated!!), to identify differentially expressed genes.
+This was only done for the sake of time...do your best to NEVER have unreplicated RNAseq data.

+    /usr/local/cufflinks/latest/bin/cuffdiff USCS_hg19_chr19.genes.gtf brain_tophat/accepted_hits.bam adrenal_tophat/accepted_hits.bam